Lesson 6: Generalizing muscles as recruited actuators#

 };

-Notice that in this case we have used the same strength (muscle model) for both joints.
-However, the maximum joint torque in physiological joints varies a lot.
-The knee extension strength, for instance is significantly larger than the elbow extension strength.
-If you perform this type of modeling you can define joint torque muscles with strengths comparable to the available joint torque and the system can give you an estimate of how many percent of each joint’s strength is used in a given situation.
-You can also define different strengths of extension and flexion muscles in a given joint and thereby take for instance the difference in strength in the knee in these two directions into account.
+In this example, we used the same strength (muscle model) for both joints.
+But in reality, maximum joint torque varies a lot.
+For example, knee extension strength is much larger than elbow extension strength.
+If you’re modeling this, you can define joint torque muscles with strengths similar to the available joint torque.
+This way, the system can estimate how much of each joint’s strength is used in a given situation.
+You can also define different strengths for extension and flexion muscles in a joint.
+This can account for the difference in strength in the knee in these two directions.

 Important Remark:

-Another useful property of the generic muscles used as joint torque providers is that you can handle closed loops and other statically indeterminate situations, which are not treatable by traditional inverse dynamics because the equilibrium equations do not have a unique solution.
-The muscle recruitment algorithm will then distribute the load between joints according to their individual strengths, and it is therefore important to have reasonable estimates of joint strengths for this type of situation.
+Another benefit of using generic muscles as joint torque providers is that you can handle closed loops and other statically indeterminate situations.
+Traditional inverse dynamics can’t treat these because the equilibrium equations don’t have a unique solution.
+The muscle recruitment algorithm will distribute the load between joints based on their individual strengths.
+So, it’s important to have reasonable estimates of joint strengths for this type of situation

 Contact and other boundary conditions#

-• The contact between the upper thighs and the seat of a chair
+The contact between the upper thighs and a chair seat

-• The contact between two articulating surfaces in a joint.
+The contact between two surfaces in a joint

-There is another less appreciated similarity between muscle forces and contact forces: neither is without limit.
-Muscle forces are obviously limited by the strength of the muscle.
-Contact forces to the environment may seem like they are only limited by the strength of whatever is supporting the body, but it can also be limited by friction and by the pressure on the contacting tissues; if you have a stone in one shoe you will very likely put less weight on that foot than on the other.
+Muscle forces and contact forces both have limits.
+Muscle forces are limited by muscle strength.
+Contact forces may seem unlimited, but they can be limited by friction and pressure on the tissues.
+For example, if you have a stone in your shoe, you’ll likely put less weight on that foot.

-So the muscles of the body in addition to creating equilibrium are constrained by the available contact forces to the environment, and these often have different limits in different directions, typically a high limit in compression perpendicularly against the supporting surface, a smaller limit for friction tangentially to the surface, and no reaction available in tension.
-Mathematically and mechanically this is very much how muscles work, and the conditions therefore affect the mechanics of the entire system much like muscles do and can be mimicked by means of a recruited actuator.
+Muscles create equilibrium and are constrained by available contact forces.
+These forces often have different limits in different directions.
+For example, there’s a high limit in compression against a supporting surface, a smaller limit for friction, and no reaction in tension.
+This is similar to how muscles work, and these conditions affect the entire system’s mechanics.

-We are going to make a couple of changes to the simple arm model to investigate contact in more detail.
-We shall imagine that the hand of the model has a vertical wall to support against.
-We have to change the kinematics to make the arm slide along the wall.
-It would be really difficult to figure out which joint angle variations are needed to make the hand move vertically, so we drive the hand directly instead.
+We’ll make some changes to the simple arm model to explore contact in more detail.
+Let’s imagine that the model’s hand has a vertical wall for support.
+We need to change the kinematics so the arm slides along the wall.
+It’s hard to figure out the joint angle variations needed for vertical hand movement, so we’ll drive the hand directly instead.

 AnyFolder Jnts = {